 "Chapter III, Commandery-in-Chief, Article IV.
 Officers.
-Section Chapter III, Command Counselor, add the words 'National After the words, 'and National Counselor,' add the words 'National licity Director'."
+Section Chapter III, Commendational Counselor,' add the words 'National After the words, 'and National Counselor,' add the words 'National licity Director'."

-"Chapter I, Camps, Article V, Duties of Officers.
-Section to be "Chapter I, Camps, Article V, Director shall give publicity to the added.
-"Section 7.
+Publicity Director.
+Article V, Duties of Officers.
+Section to be "Chapter I, 7.
 The Publicity Director shall give publicity to the added.
-"Section 7.
-The Publicity in the press and such ways to the added.
-'Section 7.
-The Turney of the press and such ways as the activities of the Camp and Order, in the press and such ways as the Camp may direct."
+Section 7.
+The Publicity in the press and such ways as the activities of the Camp and Order, in the press and such ways as the Camp may direct "